 The manager commands, the employees implement.
 The manager always finds the right solution, while there is no room for criticism of their behaviour.
 Personal sensitivities and needs of the employees are not important here, while everything is done for the success of the project.

 The authoritarian boss can make quick decisions and takes full responsibility for them.
 He controls the entire workflow.
 However, because only one person has all the responsibility, it is easy for bad decisions to occur.
 If the boss fails unexpectedly, chaos breaks out.

-Managers and employees work together to achieve the company's goals.
-Tasks are delegated and responsibility is also transferred to the employees.
-There is an open communication culture in the company so that employees can also express constructive criticism.
+The manager and the employee work together to Company goals to achieve.
+Tasks are delegated and responsibility is also transferred to employees.
+There is an open communication culture in the company so that employees can also voice constructive criticism.